tagohd/mono/Items/Legendary Artifacts/SOUL AMPLIFIER.md

 [Sudo]: Okay, let me make sure I'm following this right.
 SOULS go out of their original owners, into Sam, and then into THE ORB?

 - Connect your own SOUL to [[CURSED AL'S CURSED ORB|THE ORB]]
-	- Not sure how this works, maybe you just have to put the orb on [[STAFF OF RULHOKIM|a staff]] (another artefact) and then hold the staff to be connected to the ORB?
+	- Not sure how this works, maybe you just have to put the orb on [[STAFF OF RULKOHIM|a staff]] (another artefact) and then hold the staff to be connected to the ORB?
 - You can now use your store-bought SOUL as if it were your own and cast spells previously beyond imagination!

 [Sudo]: Metal af 🤘